CatChenal/DU-event-transcript-demo/2021/05-cat-chenal-foo-foo.md

 nd array computations there's das data frame for working with tabular data you can think of those as like GAsk array as
 a parallel version of numpy das data frame has a parallel version of Pandas and so on there are also a couple other
 interfaces that we'll be talking about das delayed for instance we'll talk about that today we'll also talk about the
-futures API those are sort of for lower level custom algorithms in sort of paralyzing existing existing code the main
+futures API those are sort of for lower-level custom algorithms in sort of paralyzing existing code the main
 takeaway is that there are several sort of familiar APIs that desk implements and that will use today to actually
 construct your computation so that's the first part of desk it is these dash collections you then take these collections
 set up your steps for your computation and then pass them off to the second component which are desk schedulers and
 these will actually go through and execute your computation potentially in parallel there are two flavors of schedulers
-that desk offers the first is a are called single machine schedulers and these just take advantage of your local
+that desk offers the first are called single machine schedulers and these just take advantage of your local
-hardware they will spin up a a local thread or process pool and start submitting tasks in your computation to to be
+hardware they will spin up a local thread or process pool and start submitting tasks in your computation to be
 executed in parallel either on multiple threads or multiple processes there's also a distributed scheduler or maybe a
 better term for would actually be called the advanced scheduler because it works well on a single machine but it also
 scales out to multiple machines so for instance as you'll see later we will actually spin up a distributed scheduler